VolkanSah/PoisonIvory-lite/README.md

 - Monitors and intercepts Tor traffic in real-time.
 - Detects malicious traffic based on specified keywords.
 - Executes an external script for further analysis or actions like attacks
-- Excludes malicious Tor relays from the circuit.
+- Excludes Tor relays from the circuit.

 ## Prerequisites